Bondora Go & Grow Review Summary

 Insights into Bondora’s Past Performance

-Bondora Go and Grow Feature
+Bondora Go & Grow Review

 Bondora Go and Grow is the most popular investment product.
 You can expect a stable return of 4% per year, high diversification, and immediate liquidity.
 Find out how much profit you will earn on Bondora with our Bondora calculator.

-You create a Go and Grow account, choose your investment purpose and define the starting amount, monthly contribution, and loan period.
+You create a Go and Grow account, choose your investment purpose, and define the starting amount, monthly contribution, and loan period.

 Your money within your Grow and Go account will be diversified across 90,000 loans.
 There is no better way to diversify your portfolio on Bondora with any other tool than Go & Grow.